 Your permanent base in Everwind is not a cozy island cottage.
 It flies.
 Everything you need, from your Crafting Station to your cooking pot to your bed, lives aboard your airship, and that changes how you think about survival, progression, and even interior design.

-This guide pulls together everything you need to know about setting up a functional airship, unlocking furniture through the Carpenter Station, growing crops mid-flight, and spending your Engineering skill points wisely.
+This guide covers setting up a functional airship, unlocking furniture through the Carpenter Station, growing crops mid-flight, and spending your Engineering skill points wisely.
 Whether you just claimed your first ship or you're refining a mid-game build, here's how to make your airship actually work.

 What should you do first when you claim a flying ship?

-Once you've assembled the Cockpit, Energy Generator, Wooden Engine, and Wooden Balloon, the game points you toward an abandoned ship on the water.
-Board it, interact with the Flying Ship Core, and it's yours.
-That core cannot be moved, so keep that in mind when planning your layout.
-Everything else can be broken down and repositioned.
+After assembling the Cockpit, Energy Generator, Wooden Engine, and Wooden Balloon, you'll find an abandoned vessel on the water.
+Board it, interact with the Flying Ship Core, and it becomes yours.
+The core stays fixed in place, so plan your layout accordingly.
+Everything else breaks down and repositions.

-From this point forward, your ship is your spawn point.
-Dying or using the Compass teleports you back to the Cockpit, not to any island.
-That makes building a home base on land a waste of time and materials.
-Pack up your Crafting Stations before you leave the starter island permanently, because you will not be coming back.
+Your ship becomes your spawn point from here on.
+Death or Compass teleportation sends you back to the Cockpit, not to any island.
+Building a land base wastes time and materials.
+Dismantle your Crafting Stations before leaving the starter island for good.

-As you unlock more crafting stations, you'll need more deck space.
-Building vertically is a valid solution early on, but the Size Upgrade from the Flying Ship Core is the cleaner long-term fix.
+More crafting stations demand more deck space.
+Building vertically works early on, but the Size Upgrade from the Flying Ship Core solves this better long-term.
 Interact with the core to access three upgrade tracks: Speed, Size, and Altitude.
-Prioritize Altitude above the other two.
-Higher altitude means access to sky islands with rarer resources, and that bottleneck will slow your progression faster than anything else.
+Altitude takes priority.
+Higher altitude unlocks sky islands with rarer resources, and that bottleneck slows progression faster than anything else.

 How does the Engineering skill tree help your airship?

-The Engineering skill tree is easy to overlook when combat trees feel more immediately useful, but neglecting it costs you efficiency across the board.
+The Engineering skill tree gets overlooked when combat trees feel more urgent, but ignoring it costs you efficiency everywhere.
 Key upgrades include:

-- Compass upgrades that display more island information before you commit to a course
+- Compass upgrades showing more island information before you commit to a course

-- Stamina reduction for running, which matters significantly at higher altitudes where the environment drains you faster
+- Stamina reduction for running, critical at higher altitudes where the environment drains you faster

-- Advanced tool permissions that unlock faster, more durable tools made from superior materials
+- Advanced tool permissions unlocking faster, more durable tools from superior materials

-In co-op, having one player dedicate points to Engineering while others spec into combat or crafting trees creates a natural division of roles.
-That player becomes the ship's navigator and maintenance lead, keeping upgrades flowing while the rest of the group handles combat.
+In co-op, one player dedicating points to Engineering while others spec combat or crafting creates natural role division.
+That player becomes the ship's navigator and maintenance lead, keeping upgrades flowing while the group handles combat.

 Engineering tree upgrades